Europe, The Netherlands, Social

-The price effects of transitions in daycare
+The negative price effects of transitions in daycare

 The Challenge